Purpose/Vision:

 The purpose of this community is to encourage a small & passionate group of practitioners to master the multi-faceted art of jhāna meditation.

-Our vision is to remain a tight-knit community of practice–no more than 150 members–supported by a small circle of high-quality teachers.
+Our vision is to remain a tight-knit community of practice, supported by a small circle of high-quality teachers.

 Jhāna Community Features